Rayanworkout/Minimalist-Health-Check/README.md

 ```

 This will run the script at every reboot.
 Cron enable you to run the script at any interval you want.
 (Once a month, every Monday, Everyday at 6:00 PM ...)

-If you need a more in-depth tutorial, I explained how to easily set up a cronjob and understand expressions in [this article](https://rayan.sh/blog/5).

 2) If you prefer to use `systemd`, follow these steps: